ading2210/poe-api/README.md

  - `with_chat_break = False` - Whether the conversation context should be cleared.
  - `timeout = 20` - The max number of seconds in between received chunks until a `RuntimeError` is raised.
  - `async_recv = True` - Whether or not to make the `receive_POST` request async.
 If this is disabled, then there will be an extra wait of about 3 seconds after the message is complete.
- - `suggest_callback = None` - Callback for suggested replies, which will be run with the suggested reply as the only argument.
+ - `suggest_callback = None` - Callback for suggested replies.
+See `examples/send_message.py` for an example on how to use this.

 The function is a generator which returns the most recent version of the generated message whenever it is updated.